jsy5484/NLP_LLP/README.md

-# This repository is for Python LLM tutoring provided by Shawn Jeong in 2025 Summer
+# This repository is for Python NLP_LLM tutoring provided by Shawn Jeong in 2025 Summer

 ## A Description of LLM Algorithm